microsoft/qsharp-language/Approved/implicitly-scoped-qubit-allocation.md

 # Further Considerations

+Development tools should consider adding support for transitioning from the current syntax to the proposed syntax, such as a code action in IDEs.

 ## Related Mechanisms

 This proposal relies on the existing qubit management functionality that is already a core feature of Q#.